unstoppabledomains/resolution-cli/README.md

 ```shell
 $ bash build-binaries.sh
 ```
 Find the binaries in `./build` directory

+**Note: Each new release should include these binaries attached**

 # Free advertising for integrated apps